ritua2/Basil/training/BasilTraining/LEVEL0/README.md

     * You can skip this section.
 * Click on "Submit" button to submit the containerization job.
 * You will receive an email once the job is completed.
-* Once the job is completed, you can download the Docker or Singularity images from the email you received from iCompute.
+* Once the job is completed, you can download the docker and singularity images from the email you received from iCompute.

 ### Run the containerized application
 The goal of this step is to run the containerized application and verify that it works as expected.